skip navigation

 ADVERB

-The adverb complement to the verb is placed after the object.
-It indicates how the action was performed.
+An adverb is placed after the object.
+It expresses the manner in which the action was performed.
+How?

 IN THIS MANNER